Thales in Greece

 Thales has been active in Greece for 45 years, supplying a number of major systems to the Hellenic Armed Forces.
-These include avionics and mission systems for the Mirage 2000 and Mirage 2000-5 combat aircraft, and large-scale air defence systems for the Air Force and the Navy.
+These include avionics and mission systems for the Rafale, Mirage 2000 and Mirage 2000-5 combat aircraft, and large-scale air defence systems for the Air Force and the Navy.
 Thales combat systems are deployed by Hellenic Navy on-board surface vessels, while Thales PR4G tactical radios, optronic systems and surveillance radars are in service with the Army.

 Thales is playing an active role in the development of the Greek defence industry through a network of local SMEs and participates in European Programs in cooperation with Greek Universities and Research Centers.

 In addition, Thales is an active member of a number of local industry organisations, including SEV (Hellenic Federation of Enterprises), HASDIG (Hellenic Aerospace & Defence Industries Group), SEKPY (Association of Hellenic Defence Manufacturers) and EVIDITE (Greek Space Association) and member of si-Cluster (Space Cluster).
 The company is also an accredited supplier of defence systems to the Greek Ministry of Defence.

 Thales is a long-standing partner of the Hellenic Air Force, Hellenic Navy and Hellenic Army.

 In the Air domain, Greece announced a historic order of 18 Rafale aircraft in January 2021, becoming the first European customer of the Rafale team.
 Thales is responsible for the combat systems, radar and electronics of the aircraft.

 The deliveries of aircraft will be spread out over two years, ending in 2023.
 The contract also includes logistic support to Hellenic Air Force Rafale’s air activity, maintaining the availability of equipment and systems at the highest level.